cryptographix/pcsc-deno/README.md

 The [Application Level](#application-level-usage-example) abstraction offers a dev-friendly API based on concepts and objects such as `Context`, `Reader`, `Card`, `CommandAPDU` and `ResponseAPDU`.
 The [Low Level](#low-level-and-legacy-usage) API exists as a lightweight wrapper over the standard [PC/SC] API calls, useful when porting existing code.

-A third layer, OpenMobileAPI [OMAPI], is still work-in-progress.

 ## Status
-Requires Deno 1.23.2 or greater, along with `--unstable` and `--allow-ffi` flags.
+Requires Deno 1.25 or greater, along with `--unstable` and `--allow-ffi` flags.

-Currently tested on MAC (M1) and Windows 10 64bits.
-Should work on linux.
+Currently tested on MAC (M1), Windows 10 64bits and Linux (Ubuntu/Debian).
 Any problems, please raise issue at (https://github.com/cryptographix/pcsc-deno).
 PRs welcome.

 # Application-level API